Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Simulations

+We benchmark our method against a representative visibility-aware trajectory planning method based on \cite{wang2021visibility}.
+To ensure a fair comparison, both methods utilize an MPC framework with identical robot kinematics constraints and SCP solver.
+The main distinction lies in that we adapt the deterministic visibility cost and the collision cost in \cite{wang2021visibility} to the baseline MPC framework as the objective function.

 The target takes a unicycle model\cite{lavalle2006planning} with the target state represented as $\mathbf{z}^t_k=[{\mathbf{x}^t_k}^T,\theta^t_k]^T$, where $\theta^t_k$ stands for target orientation.
 In addition, the target controls $\mathbf{u}^t_k=[v^t_k, \omega^t_k]^T$ that encode the speed $v^t_k\in \mathbb{R}$ and angular velocity $\omega^t_k\in\mathbb{R}$ remain unknown to the robot.
-Therefore, the robot estimates $\mathbf{u}^t_k$ by differentiating target displacement and rotation.
-We should note that this coarse control estimation poses a great challenge for the tracking task.
+To estimate and predict target belief according to the EKF fashion, the robot estimates $\mathbf{u}^t_k$ by differentiating target displacement and rotation.
 We choose the cumulated BPOD $J_2$ in \cref{obj12} as the objective function.
-We adopt a camera sensor model to detect target distance, bearing angle and orientation:
+Besides, we adopt a camera sensor model to detect target distance, bearing angle and orientation: